FortAwesome/Blog-Awesome/src/_posts/2014-07-09-help-give-font-awesome-major-upgrades.md

 ### What if we don't hit 3,000 backers?

 Font Awesome is currently on nearly a million websites – so I’m really hoping we can find 3,000 backers who are willing to support upgrades to the project!
-If not, Font Awesome will still get these upgrades eventually.
+If not, Font Awesome will still get most of these upgrades eventually.
 As I said, I'm committed to continuing to improve Font Awesome.
 But support from the Kickstarter means I'll be able to prioritize it much higher and get to it much more quickly.
 If you've found Font Awesome useful, please consider supporting this project so I can get these improvements made as soon as possible!